 - Identified not prioritised

-- The unit is not capacitated in terms of human capital
+- The unit is not capacitated

-- Gaps in internal controls
+- Non-implementation of Internal controls

 - No tools of trade

-- Lack of office space
+- Lack of office space - Insufficient budget

-- Policies not implemented

-- Insufficient budget

-- Critical positions not filled on time

-- Lack of consequence management

-- Lack of accountability and responsibility

-29.4 Anti Corruption
+29.4 Anti-Corruption

 1. INTRODUCTION

 This Anti - Corruption Strategy and Whistle Blowing Policies are instituted for the Greater Tzaneen Municipality in order to give effect to the expressed commitment of Council to address issues of fraud and corruption in an integrated manner and to promote good governance and accountability.